Tick-Talk/Requests/README.md

 </table>

 ### `name`
 The `name` is essentially the name of the "function" being called.
+Names are choosen when creating a protocol for an application and must not contain commas.

 ### `data`
 Used for parameters (if a request) or return value (if a return).
 This field can be anything, but JSON is recommended.